Lubenem/Dating_Quest_v4/CodingLog/CodingLog_26.10.25.md

 * If you do less approaches then level's base (e.g. 1 level base is 1, 2 level base is 10) for 3 days in a row you lose one level.
 This way if you stop playing game, every 3 days you loose level
 * The approaches daily goal for each level should be configurable (const)
 * Remove the `App.defaultDailyGoal: 15,` from consts, not needed anymore, instead give me the ability to set `currentLevel` set to null by default (meaning defined by the system and users progress), but if not null, use the level from consts (for testing)
-* Display the current level nicely on the top bar, add the fire icon if there is a more than 2 days of achiveing the day goal, if more then 3 days, add 3 fire icons
+* Display the current level nicely on the top bar, add the fire icon if there is a more than 2 last consequent days of achiveing the day goal, if more then last 3 consequent days, add 3 fire icons

 ## <Field2Fixes>
 [x] Let's introduce two app modes `BasicMode` and `FullscaleMode`